The New Zealand Institute

 2.8.2 The Council shall admit as Non-resident Members such persons (including members transferring from other classes) as it thinks fit who qualify for membership in accordance with Rule 2.8.1.

-2.8.3 Any Fellow who at any time ceases to be resident in New Zealand, or whom on 1 January 1997 is not resident in New Zealand, but who would otherwise qualify to remain as a Fellow, shall cease to remain as a Fellow and shall automatically be transferred to the class of Non-resident Member from the date when that person ceases to be resident in New Zealand, or from 1 January 1997 as the case may be.
+2.8.3 Any Fellow who at any time ceases to be resident in New Zealand, but who would otherwise qualify to remain as a Fellow, shall cease to remain as a Fellow and shall automatically be transferred to the class of Non-resident Member from the date when that person ceases to be resident in New Zealand.

 2.8.4 Any person who has previously been a Fellow, and who has been transferred to the class of Non-resident Member, and who subsequently qualifies under Rule 2.5.1, may be proposed for transfer to the class of Fellow in the manner prescribed in Rule 2.5.2.